X1non/Harga.in-Backend/documentation/category.md

 ```
 ### Error Response
 - If request body empty.
-- If Product didn't provide required property in the request body.
+- If Category didn't provide required property in the request body.
 - If required data/property value is empty.

   - **Code** : `400 Bad Request`